How it works

 • Close-up of a hand applying varnish to a wooden surface with a brush.

 Lastly, the finishing process can be an iterative process involving many sanding discs!
-Once the piece has cured, we pour a final top coating for extra shine, durability, and protection.
-This is one of the most labor-intensive parts and can take anywhere between 1-4 weeks.
+Once the piece has cured, we pour a final tabletop coating for extra shine, durability, and UV protection.